aemmons/code_examples/README.md

 ###flask_views.py

 These are base class views for Flask projects.
 They are inspired by Django class-based views.
-I like this approach because you can implement generalized simple functionality and built complex functionality via subclassing and Python's class inheritance.
+I like this approach because you can implement generalized simple functionality and build complex functionality via subclassing and Python's class inheritance.

 ###froalaEmbedTweet.js